 I’ve been using this stack for several months now, and the shift in how I work is noticeable.
 Less time spent on boilerplate, more time on the interesting problems.
 The initial setup takes some effort, but once your agents and skills are dialed in, they compound.
 Each project benefits from what you built before.

 If you’re skeptical, that’s fair.
 Start small.
-Write one agent for something repetitive in your workflow and see how it feels.
+Write one slash command for something you do repeatedly and see how it feels.

 This article was written with the assistance of Claude, but not by Claude.
 The ideas, structure, and editorial decisions are my own.